+Newman Club May Be Opened Soon at Nichols

-This applies specifically to students who are considering enlisting investigating a RUMOR concerning the establishing of a Newman Club at Nichols, we discovered that many Catholic students and members of the faculty were in favor of such a club.
+investigating a RUMOR concern ing the establishing of a Newman Club at Nichols, we discovered that many Catholic students and members of the faculty were in favor of such a club.
 The club will attempt, by combining social and fraternal activities, to stimulate religious interests.
-Those interested are requested to contact Jack Kearns in Budleigh Hall.
-Organization of the club will begin later when its members will request the Justinian Council for recognition as an official function of the college.
+Those interested are requested to contact Jack Kearns in Budleigh Hall, Organization of the club will begin later when its members will request the Justinian Council for recognition as an official function of the college.

+LAVOIE AUTO CO.
+Dodge Plymouth

+Sales - Service Auto Parts and Supplies West Main St. Phone 844

+.....